Extracting Daily Dosage from Medication Instructions in EHRs: An Automated Approach and Lessons Learned

 \institutes{ IBM T.J.
 Watson Research Center, Yorktown Heights, NY\\ }

 {\bf Abstract}

-\textit{Understanding a patient's medication history is essential for physicians to provide appropriate treatment recommendations.
-A medication's prescribed daily dosage is a key element of the medication history; however, it is generally not provided as a discrete quantity and needs to be derived from free text medication instructions (Sigs) in the structured electronic health record (EHR).
-Existing works in daily dosage extraction are narrow in scope, dealing with dosage extraction for a single drug from clinical notes.
-Here, we present an automated approach to calculate daily dosage for all medications in EHR structured data.
-We describe and characterize the variable language used in Sigs, and present our hybrid system for calculating daily dosage combining deep learning-based named entity extractor with lexicon dictionaries and regular expressions.
-Our system achieves 0.98 precision and 0.95 recall on an expert-generated dataset of 1000 Sigs, demonstrating its effectiveness on the general purpose daily dosage calculation task.}
+\textit{Medication timelines have been shown to be effective in helping physicians visualize complex patient medication information.
+A key feature in many such designs is a longitudinal representation of a medication's daily dosage and its changes over time.
+However, daily dosage as a discrete value is generally not provided and needs to be derived from free text instructions (Sig).
+Existing works in daily dosage extraction are narrow in scope, targeting dosage extraction for a single drug from clinical notes.
+Here, we present an automated approach to calculate daily dosage for all medications, combining deep learning-based named entity extractor with lexicon dictionaries and regular expressions, achieving 0.98 precision and 0.95 recall on an expert-generated dataset of 1,000 Sigs.
+We also analyze our expert-generated dataset, discuss the challenges in understanding the complex information contained in Sigs, and provide insights to guide future work in the general-purpose daily dosage calculation task.}